ryanatkn/cosmicplayground/README.md

   an interactive map of Earth with a rough answer to the question "if all ice on Earth melts, how will sea levels change?"
-  The project tries to be interesting and visually pleasing, but compared to similar tools it has little scientific usefulness.
+  The project tries to be interesting and visually pleasing, but compared to similar tools it has limited scientific usefulness.
 - several unfinished and/or weird things
   (warning: may induce ear discomfort or pain, OKAY??)
 - an in-progress ear training game on the `earworm` branch